Natrez Patrick

-Natrez Deshun Patrick (born July 9, 1997) is an American football linebacker who is a free agent.
-Originally from Atlanta, Georgia, Patrick played college football for four seasons for the University of Georgia Bulldogs.
+Natrez Deshun Patrick (born July 9, 1997) is an American professional football linebacker.
+He played college football for four seasons for the University of Georgia Bulldogs.

-High school
+Early life

-At Mays High School, Patrick was named USA Today All-USA second-team after recording 111 total tackles (27 for loss) during his senior season.
+Patrick was born in Atlanta, Georgia.
+At Benjamin Elijah Mays High School, Patrick was named USA Today All-USA second-team after recording 111 total tackles (27 for loss) during his senior season.
 He was named to the Atlanta Journal-Constitution's 2014 All-State Class AAAAA defense and named its 2014 Defensive Player of the Year, as well as the Georgia Sports Writers Association 2014 All-State Class AAAAA first-team and 2014 Defensive Player of the Year.
 He was named a four-star prospect by Rivals.com, ESPN, Scout.com, and played in the 2015 U.S. Army All American Bowl.

 College career

 Patrick was a four-year starter at Georgia, an explosive player credited by coaches and teammates alike for his leadership qualities.

 He enrolled at UGA on January 1, 2015, after receiving offers from two dozen other Power 5 programs.

 Patrick was named a preseason All-SEC honoree by Athlon Sports prior to the 2018 season even after a four-game suspension limited his playing time his junior year.